Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 - Increase the number of holes from which the mouse can escape to five.
 Probability: 70%.
 - To separate the music and sound effects so that they can be toggled on/off independently.
 Probability: 50%.
-- Alter the game graphics to allow the user to choose the cat's colouring; black, tortoiseshell, ginger, grey.
-Probability: 10%.
+- Alter the game graphics to allow the user to choose the cat's colouring; black, tortoiseshell, ginger, grey, etc. Probability: 10%.
 - To include a high score table to record the highest scores, the date and the player name.
 Probability: 10%.

 ## **Software Used**